-After all, we’ve all been hearing stories since before we could walk.
+We’ve all been hearing stories since before we could walk.

-Marketing consultants are constantly telling us to use stories to attract and engage prospects.
-And certainly any problem/solution white paper must tell a compelling story.
+Marketing gurus constantly tell us to use stories to engage prospects.

-They might say, a story is about people in a place with a problem.
+They might say a story is about people in a place with a problem.

 (Just another way of saying “people in a place with the problem.”)

 People all over the world need stories

 Robert McKee is a screenwriter who has studied and taught about storytelling for many years.